lingeringwillx/sims2py/README.md

 **index_search(index, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1, file_name='')**

 Similar to the *search* function, but uses the index created by *build_index* for faster searching.

-**read_file_name(subfile)**

-Reads the file name of *subfile* for supported file types.
-Returns the name of the file if the file's type is supported, otherwise returns an empty sting.

-**partial_decompress(subfile, size=0)**

-Decompresses *subfile* up to *size*.
-If *size* is not specified, then the whole file will decompressed.
-Returns a bytes object containing the decompressed bytes.
-Unlike the *decompress* function, this function does not overwrite the contents of *subfile*.

 **unpack_cpf(file)**